-LLS has — for a while now — discouraged our clients from serving corporate defendants via the United Kingdom’s Central Authority.
+LLS has — for a while now — discouraged our clients from serving corporate defendants in the UK via the United Kingdom’s Central Authority.

 That may be a startling statement in and of itself, but our predilection has been buttressed by additional authority and additional concerns.

-Read on to understand our reasoning and find out our current position on serving process in the United Kingdom.
+Read on to understand our reasoning and find out our current position on serving process in the UK.

 Serving Process in the UK